Modern Dreams, Modern Nightmares: Vienna and Berlin in the Twentieth Century

-LocationVienna, Austria and Berlin, Germany
+LocationVienna, Berlin, Austria, Germany

-By focusing on Vienna and Berlin, the course explores the various ways in which Germans and Austrians attempted to transform their societies by breaking from the recent past in order to articulate a view of themselves in sync with modern times or, alternatively, to fulfill visions of a radically different, and purportedly better, future.
-From the rejection in Austria of conventional values and perspectives in modern art, architecture, and literature to the elaboration of new theories of the mind, and from the creation of a genocidal racial state in Hitler’s Greater Germany to the construction of an authoritarian East German communist government, Vienna and Berlin showcased the modern dreams and nightmares of the last century.
-At their own pace, students will watch a series of films--like the 2011 movie “A Dangerous Method” on Sigmund Freud--complete a series of readings--like short stories by the Viennese author Arthur Schnitzler--and write several brief essays before departing for Europe.
-Then, we will visit Vienna first, staying in the inner district, close to the beautiful Hofburg Palace, which was the royal residence of the former Habsburg rulers of the Austrian-Hungarian Empire.
-In Berlin, we will reside in the eastern part of the city which lay inside the East German dictatorship and was reconstructed after the devastation of World War Two to showcase the splendor of communism-in-action.
-Students will emerge from their experience with an intimate knowledge of both cities: of their food, their major sites and attractions, their streets and boulevards, their transportation systems, and, most important, their 20th-century history and culture.
+By focusing on twentieth-century Vienna and Berlin, the course explores the ways in which Germans and Austrians attempted to transform their societies by breaking from the recent past in order to articulate a view of themselves in sync with modern times or, alternatively, to fulfill visions of a radically different, and purportedly better, future.
+From the rejection in Austria of conventional values and perspectives in modern art, architecture, and literature to the elaboration of new theories of the mind, and from the creation of a genocidal racial state in Hitler’s Greater Germany to the construction of an authoritarian East German communist state, Vienna and Berlin showcased the modern dreams and nightmares of the last century.
+Before departing for Europe, students will watch a series of films—like the 2011 movie “A Dangerous Method” on Sigmund Freud—complete a series of readings—like sort stories by the Viennese author Arthur Schnitzler—and write several brief essays.
+Then, we will visit Vienna first, staying in the inner district close to the beautiful Hofburg Palace, the royal residence of the Habsburg rulers of the Austrian-Hungarian Empire.
+In Berlin, we will reside in the eastern part of the city, which was reconstructed after the devastation of World War Two to showcase the splendor of communism in action.
+Students will emerge from their experience with an intimate knowledge of both cities; of their food, their major sites and attractions, their streets and boulevards, their transportation systems, and most importantly, their twentieth-century history and culture.
 No knowledge of German is required.

 DirectorChristian Davis | email@example.com | History